 Strategic location On the R44 and railway line Description An administrative and agricultural service centre that has become popular as a destination for upmarket tourism and cuisine.
-Advantages Existing corporate and governmental offices Local authority decision-making centre Rail access Hospital and health functions Tourist destination Historical buildings Challenges Franschhoek South (where most of the higher order facilities are located) is poorly integrated with Franschhoek North, a low income settlement 2km north of the main village. • Its successful tourism economy is facing challenges of over-capacity and traffic congestion along its main streets, particularly during summer.
+Advantages Existing corporate and governmental offices Ť Local authority decision-making centre Rail access Hospital and health functions Tourist destination Historical buildings Challenges Franschhoek South (where most of the higher order facilities are located) is poorly integrated with Franschhoek North, a low income settlement 2km north of the main village.
+Its successful tourism economy is facing challenges of over-capacity and traffic congestion along its main streets, particularly during summer.
 Informal settlements are expanding.
 Insecticide spray from agriculture negatively affects health in the valley at certain times of the year.
 Opportunities The economic opportunities offered by the main road are to be extended northwards so that Franschhoek North may also benefit.
 A Cape Country aesthetic has been successfully retained thanks to a rigorous aesthetics committee, particularly in Franschhoek South.
-Current heritage areas are to be supported and extended into surrounding suburbs to promote the growth of high quality urban areas.
-Constraints The approaches to the village from North and South contribute to its sense of place, and should be carefully controlled.
-A second in a growth fine delay of the place of the West party and the place of the West party and the place of the place Constraints Located in a narrow flood plain, Franschhoek is abutted by the steep slopes of the Wemmershoek/Limietberg mountains to the north and Groot Drakenstein mountains to the south.
+Committee and action of the committee and action action and action action action and action action action action action and action act Current heritage areas are to be supported and extended into surrounding suburbs to promote the growth of high quality urban areas. • The approaches to the village from North and South contribute to its sense of place, and should be carefully controlled.
+Constraints Located in a narrow flood plain, Franschhoek is abutted by the steep slopes of the Wemmershoek/Limietberg mountains to the north and obileti dirite Groot Drakenstein mountains to the south.
 Future lateral growth Development along the northern edge of the river between Franschhoek North and South should be promoted. direction An urban edge that holds the current line of development to the South, West and East and accommodates the integration of Franschhoek North and South needs to be demarcated.
 Development areas Land above the current urban boundary of the town between Franschhoek North and South is to be promoted for mixed use, mixed income development including social and gap housing.
 The current small-holdings south of Franschhoek is to be included within the urban edge.
 Low key densification of existing suburbs with 2nd dwellings and subdivisions down to minimum plot sizes should be encouraged.
-Roads and transport • The upgrading of the main street currently underway should be completed, and extended to Franschhoek North, including the provision of cycle paths.
+Ponds and transport Roads and transport The upgrading of the main street currently underway should be completed, and extended to Franschhoek North, including the provision of cycle paths.
 NMT facilities are to be prioritised to reduce the need for motorised transport.
 Water Certain supply zones within town (i.e. central town and surrounds) do not have capacity.